awsdocs/aws-proton-administrator-guide/doc_source/parameters.md

     Type: AWS::ECS::Service
     DependsOn: LoadBalancerRule
     Properties:
-      ServiceName: '{{service_instance.name}}'
+      ServiceName: '{{service_instance.name}}'  # resource parameter
-      Cluster: '{{environment.outputs.ClusterName}}' # imported resource parameter
+      Cluster: '{{environment.outputs.ClusterName}}' # output from an environment infrastructure as code file
       LaunchType: FARGATE
       DeploymentConfiguration:
         MaximumPercent: 200
         MinimumHealthyPercent: 75
-      DesiredCount: '{{service_instance.inputs.desired_count}}'# customization parameter
+      DesiredCount: '{{service_instance.inputs.desired_count}}'# input parameter
       NetworkConfiguration:
         AwsvpcConfiguration:
           AssignPublicIp: ENABLED
           SecurityGroups:
-            - '{{environment.outputs.ContainerSecurityGroup}}' # imported resource parameter
+            - '{{environment.outputs.ContainerSecurityGroup}}' # output from an environment infrastructure as code file
           Subnets:
-            - '{{environment.outputs.PublicSubnetOne}}' # imported resource parameter
+            - '{{environment.outputs.PublicSubnetOne}}' # output from an environment infrastructure as code file
-            - '{{environment.outputs.PublicSubnetTwo}}'
+            - '{{environment.outputs.PublicSubnetTwo}}' # output from an environment infrastructure as code file
       TaskDefinition: !Ref 'TaskDefinition'
       LoadBalancers:
-        - ContainerName: '{{service_instance.name}}'
+        - ContainerName: '{{service_instance.name}}'  # resource parameter
-          ContainerPort: '{{service_instance.inputs.port}}'
+          ContainerPort: '{{service_instance.inputs.port}}' # input parameter
           TargetGroupArn: !Ref 'TargetGroup'
 [...]
 ```

-The following table lists the name\-spaces that you attach to your environment infrastructure template file parameters\.

-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/proton/latest/adminguide/parameters.html)

-## Service template parameters<a name="svc-parameters"></a>
+## Service infrastructure as code file parameter details and examples<a name="svc-parameters"></a>

-You can use the following types of parameters in your service and pipeline infrastructure template files\.
+You can use the following types of parameters in your service and pipeline infrastructure as code \(IaC\) files\.
-+ **Customization parameters**
++ **Input parameters**

-  These are the parameters that you add to your infrastructure templates to make them flexible and re\-usable\.
-In your service infrastructure template file, you must attach a name\-space to a customization parameter to associate it with an AWS Proton resource\.
-Customization parameter values can only be provided when you create the service\.
-The following list includes examples of customization parameters for typical use cases\.
+  These are the parameters that you add to your IaC files to make them flexible and re\-usable\.
+You can define them in your [schema file](ag-schema.md)\.
+In your service IaC file, you can attach a namespace to an input parameter to associate it with an AWS Proton resource\.
+Input parameter values can only be provided when you create the service\.
+The following list includes examples of input parameters for typical use cases\.
   + Port
   + Task size
   + Image